Upcoming Courses

 Do you wish you’d have had a Voice Teacher Practicum during your training?
 Perhaps you’ve spent a great deal of time studying the principles of voice production and now want real-time, hands-on feedback and experience?
 Maybe there are particular vocal challenges your student is having, and you would like feedback on designing vocal tasks to guide a corrective solution?

-This course answers all of the above questions and much more.
+The course answers all of the above questions and much more.
 Based on Dr Ragan’s book A Systematic Approach to Voice: The Art of Studio Application, this course brings those pages into a real-time experience.

 Knowledge of anatomy, physiology, acoustics and cognition, and familiarity with the functions of voice production as they apply to the musical genre(s) of their students should be at the core of any singing teacher’s pedagogy.
 Learning the art of teaching those principles is the next critical step in the process.